-While the sitter's ruby and emerald pendant has disappeared and may indeed have been given to a favoured lady-in-waiting, her necklace was identical to the one worn by Jane Seymour and Katherine Parr: (Figs 26, 28) the necklace evidently belonged to the royal jewels that were passed from consort to consort.
+While the sitter's ruby and emerald pendant has disappeared and may indeed have been given to a favoured lady-in-waiting, her necklace closely resembles those seen in portraits of Katherine of Aragon, Anne Boleyn, as well as Jane Seymour and is identical to that of Katherine Parr. (figs 21-28) the necklace evidently belonged to the royal jewels that were passed from consort to consort.